 To better understand the service mesh, you need to understand terms proxy and reverse proxy.
 Proxy, in a nutshell, receives the traffic and forwards it to somewhere else.
 Reverse proxy receives the traffic from many clients and then forwards that traffic to lots of services.
 In this case, all the clients talk to one proxy instance.
 Think of data plane as a reverse proxy.
 Ingress is also reverse proxy used to expose the services in Kubernetes.
 Ingress can terminate SSL, provides name-based routing and that is pretty much it.
 The same thing is with Kubernetes services.
 What if you want to make some more complicated routing?

-Here are a few others things that service mash is capable of:
+Here are a few other things that service mash is capable of:

 - Load balancing